In Search of Product-Market Fit for a Custom MVP App Startup

 Don’t forget qualitative data can be just as valuable as quantitative data.
 Feedback and comments from your customers will help you see if you’re on the right track, especially in the early stages of building your product.

 Remember to keep tracking PMF metrics throughout the lifespan of your product.
-Many startups think that once they’ve got product market fit, they’re immune to failure and can spend money on whatever they want.
+Many Custom MVP App Startups think that once they’ve got product market fit, they’re immune to failure and can spend money on whatever they want.

 However, the market can quickly change.
 Case in point, Skype.
 The video communication software company became complacent and lost significant ground to newcomers like Zoom during the pandemic.
 When you hit PMF, it’s important to invest in sales and marketing to make even more people aware of your product; otherwise, you may lose out like Skype did.